4 min read

 Overview

-Both hounds and humans can develop some of the same health conditions, from physical ailments such as cardiovascular disease and arthritis to mental illnesses like anxiety and depression.
+Both hounds and humans can, of course, develop some of the same health conditions, from physical ailments such as cardiovascular disease and arthritis to mental illnesses like anxiety and depression

 What is Down Syndrome?

-Translocation occurs when the extra copy of chromosome 21 attaches to another chromosome.
-Curiously, this chromosome is most often chromosome 14.
-Translocation accounts for about 4% of cases of Down Syndrome.
+• Translocation: Here, the extra chromosome 21 attaches to another chromosome, often chromosome 14, accounting for about 4% of cases.

 • Pituitary dwarfism.
 This autosomal disorder is caused by a deficiency of the growth hormone.
 Aside from a small physical stature, dogs with pituitary dwarfism suffer from an array of health conditions, including kidney failure.
 This condition most often occurs in German Shepherds and certain wolf hybrid breeds.